Top Software Quality Characteristics: What Makes a Good Software Application?

 What are Software Quality Characteristics?

-Each stakeholder in the software development process expects the software application to be characterized by different attributes, which are termed software quality characteristics.
+Each stakeholder in the software development process, be it software agency and it’s team or project owners, expects the software application to be characterized by different attributes, which are termed software quality characteristics.
 From a stakeholder viewpoint, some sample considerations include:

 - User perspective: Is the application capable of fulfilling the task?

 - Operational perspective: Does the application support optimal resource utilization?

 - Developer perspective: Can the application function across multiple platforms?